Physics-informed AI for energy security, climate resilience, and infrastructure intelligence

 Laeeq Aslam · Postdoctoral Research Fellow, GTIIT

-I am a Postdoctoral Research Fellow at the Guangdong Technion–Israel Institute of Technology (GTIIT).
-My current project develops low-cost multirotor drones as mobile wind-sensing platforms.
+My current project extends this work to low-cost multirotor drones as mobile wind-sensing platforms.
 The project estimates wind speed and direction from drone telemetry, attitude response, and reference calibration, then reconstructs local wind fields using Physics-Informed Neural Networks (PINNs) and flow-consistency constraints.

 This work connects renewable-energy integration, aerial environmental sensing, and climate adaptation while retaining the broader relevance of Sustainable Development Goal (SDG) 7, SDG 11, and SDG 13.